Monte Carlo simulations of relativistic shock breakout from a stellar wind: Introduction

 This paper is organized as follows.
 In Section \ref{sec:numerical}, we outline the numerical methods and the simulation setup.
 Section \ref{sec:structure} presents the calculated structure of RMS, while Section \ref{sec:spectrum} discusses the spectral characteristics of photons escaping from RMS.
 The comparison between our numerical results and the analytical model of GNL18 is presented in Section~\ref{sec:comparison}, and its implications for the observable properties of relativistic shock breakout from a stellar wind are discussed in Section~\ref{sec:Breakout}.
+We discuss the limitations of our modelling assumptions, including the steady-state planar treatment, in Section~\ref{sec:limitations}.
 Finally, we conclude in Section \ref{sec:summary}.
 Throughout the paper, the subscript $u$ and $d$ refer to the physical quantities at the far upstream and far downstream regions of the shock, respectively.